dixonge/gtd/science/Temperatures.md

 (excerpt from Judith Curry's blog) [The Art and Science of Climate Model Tuning](https://judithcurry.com/2016/08/01/the-art-and-science-of-climate-model-tuning/)

-Need to explore analogy between markets and climate.
+To do: Need to explore analogy between markets and climate.
 Large, chaotic systems.
 Models backtested and tuned, equally useless for forecasting.